 Thuja Green Giants are very attractive with dense, dark green foliage.
 They provide a dark background for flowering trees and shrubs to pop against.
-Plus, Green Giants have large, wide bases and grow narrower towards the top, giving them a pyramidal shape that causes them to look like giant Christmas Trees.
+Plus, Green Giants have large, wide bases and grow narrower towards the top, giving them a pyramidal shape that causes them to look like giant Christmas trees.

 The Similarities Between Emerald Green Thujas and Thuja Green Giants

 Both Thuja Green Giants and Emerald Thujas have an extremely high resistance to pests and diseases.
-While other evergreens often fall due to bagworms or spider mites, along with molds and fungi, Thujas fight them!
+While other evergreens often fall prey to bagworms or spider mites, along with molds and fungi, Thujas fight them!

-Growth Rate and Low Maintenance
+Growth Rate and Low-Maintenance